Setting Client Connection Limits for Transaction Engines (TEs)

-Each connected SQL client uses one file descriptor on the Transaction Engine (TE) it is connected to.
+Each connected SQL client uses one file descriptor on the TE it is connected to.

 The operating system imposes a limit on the maximum number of file descriptors a process can use at once; this determines the maximum number of concurrent SQL client connections that a TE can manage.
 Each TE reserves 250 file descriptors for overhead: connecting to Storage Managers (SMs), other TEs, NuoDB Admin Processes, and to NuoDB Admin clients.
 Any remaining file descriptors a TE is allowed to open can be used to support SQL client connections.
 The TE will print a message to the NuoDB Admin log file on startup showing the maximum number of SQL clients it can handle.

 Once this maximum is reached, the TE will refuse new SQL client connections until some existing connections have closed.

 If you want to ensure that the TE can support up to a certain number of SQL client connections, you can specify that when starting the TE using the

 max-client-connections database option.

 At startup the TE will ensure that it could support at least

 max-client-connections SQL client connections; if operating system limits will not allow this then the TE will not start.

 |SQL client connections are spread across all the TEs in the database.
 However, it is important to ensure that individual TEs have enough capacity so that, if one or more TEs are unavailable, the remaining TE(s) can still service enough SQL clients that your application’s availability is not impacted.|